AdobeDocs/developer-distribute/src/pages/guides/submission/overview.md

   - Developer Console
   - Creative Cloud Desktop
   - FastSpring
-title: Submission and Review - What We Review
+title: Submission and Review - Overview
-description: This is the page that describes what we review for a plugin submission
+description: This is the submission and review overview page
 ---

-# Submission and Review
+# Submission and Review Test

 In this section, we will show many of our review test cases and criteria.
 Each review test case is cause for rejection if not adhered to.